 MINDSET #1: A Love of Transforming Conflict into Inspired Creativity and Collaboration

 I was giving a business workshop with multiple human resource specialists recently.
 After introducing the concept of creating synergy from conflict and how to create collaboration and win-win relationships, a very experienced HR man told me that he simply manages conflict in his company.
 “It’s the best you can expect,” he retorted.

-It’s easy to keep on top on “things,” not so easy to stay on top of people—people are not intended to be managed.
-Therefore, it takes ingenuity for a manager to discover what motivates employees; what drives their performance; what inspires their best work.
+It’s easy to keep on top of “things,” not so easy to stay on top of people—people are not intended to be managed.
+Therefore, it takes a manager ingenuity to discover what motivates employees, what drives their performance, and what inspires their best work.

 How is conflict related to motivation and creativity?
 The very same meeting point that causes conflict is creative tension.
 Managers must learn how to convert that tension between employees toward a purpose and ultimately, achievement.

 Conflict is a natural part of life, although very few people like conflict or know how to handle it effectively.
 When considering someone for management, one of the first questions to ask is, “How do you feel about conflict?”
 And secondly, present the person with a likely scenario that would happen on the job in your company.
 Ask him or her how they would handle it.
 If they say, “I hate conflict,” “I avoid it at all costs,” or stumble for an answer, move on!
 Or the potential manager says, “I just tell them to shut up, buck up, and do the job,” they have revealed volumes.
 It indicates the person moves to control automatically without curiosity or to seek to build a bridge of teamwork.